gsuberland/jlcpcb_autogenerated_stackups/README.md

 - Weight of the copper in oz
 - Thickness of the copper
 - Via plating thickness of 0.018mm
-- Copper resistivity of 17.24nΩ/m (Altium default)
+- Copper resistivity of 17.24nΩ∙m (Altium default; is based on resistivity of annealed copper)
 - A Modified Hammerstad roughness profile (SR=1μm, RF=2)

 #### Copper weight and thickness